material-motion/material-motion/concepts/runtimes.md

 Alternatively, consider how this situation would have played out if we had one executor per plan.
 There would now be two representations of `velocity` for the same `position`.
 On each animation step one executor would "lose".
 The result would be a confusing animation.

+Note that one executor per type of Plan does not resolve the problem of state across different types of Plans.
+This is an open problem.

 ### Forwarding events to executors

 TODO: Discuss how to store these Plans.